What does the Progression of Alcoholism Look Like in the Average Alcoholic?

 - Binge Drinking: Any drinking that brings your blood alcohol concentration up to 0.08, which usually means 4 drinks for women and 5 drinks for men over the course of about 2 hours.

 - Heavy Alcohol Use: Having binge drinking episodes on 5 or more days in the past month.

 Once someone starts drinking, the progression of alcoholism can usually be broken into four stages: The Adaptive Stage, The Dependence Stage, The Progression Stage, and The Conclusion Stage.

-What do each of those mean?
+What does each of those mean?